WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

     * Ultrawarm and cold storage available.
     * Enables encryption at rest and transit.
   * #### Architecture
+    * Deployed in Amazon VPC as clusters allowing for secure intra-VPC communications.
+        * NOTE: Limitations of deploying in VPCs:
+            * Cannot launch in a VPC that has tenancy (meaning you cannot launch this service on **Dedicated Hosts** and **Dedicated Instances**).
+            * Because OpenSearch is a managed service, AWS handles the provisioning of the underlying servers.
+Since you don't have control over the physical placement of those specific "managed" servers, they can't be pinned to your specific Dedicated Host hardware.
+    * VPN connection required if connecting to public internet.
     * Nodes and replicas are deployable across multiple AZs making it HA and scalable.
     * Not serverless - uses EC2 instances and scales in and out.
     * Backs up using EBS snapshots.
     * Deployed as clusters which are managed by APIs, CLI, or via AWS Management Console.
+    * OpenSearch ingests data from different sources, which can include Amazon Kinesis Firehose, LogStash, or ElasticSearch Open API.
+    * Data ingested into OpenSearch can then be searched and/or analyzed by pointing open source tools like Kibana Dashboard at OpenSearch.